OpenSearch cluster and host state monitoring

 - Merging time: Time spent to merge the documents.

-- Is Alive: Status that shows the host is up and running.
+- Is Alive: Status that shows the host is available.

 - Requests Total: Total number of host requests.